tom111/3-way-interaction/index.markdown

 - March 13, 2023
   - Location: MPI-MiS Leipzig
   - Speaker: [Jane Coons (U Oxford)](https://www.sjc.ox.ac.uk/discover/people/jane-coons/)
+  - Title: Rational partition models under iterative proportional scaling
+  - Abstract: The classical iterative proportional scaling algorithm, or IPS, numerically computes the maximum likelihood estimate of a given vector of counts for a log-linear partition model.
+We investigate the conditions under which IPS produces the exact maximum likelihood estimate, or MLE, in finitely many steps.
+Since IPS produces a rational function at each step, a necessary condition is that the model must have rational maximum likelihood estimator.
+However, the convergence is highly parametrization-dependent; indeed, one parametrization of a model may exhibit exact convergence in finitely many steps while another does not.
+We introduce the generalized running intersection property, which guarantees exact convergence of IPS.
+As the name suggests, this strictly generalizes the well-known running intersection property for hierarchical models.
+This generalized running intersection property can be understood in terms of the toric geometry of the log-linear model, and models that satisfy this property can be obtained by performing repeated toric fiber products of linear ideals.
+We also draw connections between models that satisfy the generalized running intersection property and balanced, stratified staged trees.

 - April 24, 2023
   - Location: MPI-MiS Leipzig